gva-cse/learn.build-cyber-security/Azure Cyber/Readme.md

-This isabout the course i have done in mocrosoft azure cloud platform in security section

-Week - 1 fundamentals of azure we cover
+This isabout the course i have done in mocrosoft azure cloud platform in security section Name To Be Printed On certificate : Vanshika Gupta Week - 1 fundamentals of azure we cover
 Week -2 azure virtual machine spin out, networking features Week-3 Azure firewall, network security group, network traffic and sentinel